esphome/esphome-docs/cookbook/lvgl.rst

     :description: Recipes for common use cases of LVGL Displays with ESPHome
     :image: /images/lvgl.png

-Here are a couple recipes for various interesting things you can do with :ref:`lvgl-main` in ESPHome.
+Here are a couple recipes for various interesting things you can do with :doc:`/components/lvgl/index` in ESPHome.

 .. note::